reiserlab/Modular-LED-Display/docs/guidelines_hardware.md

 ## EDA Design {#eda-design}

-Two different toolsets are being used to develop PCBs for the Modular LED Display, namely a software offered by the company "Cadence Design Systems" and [KiCad](https://kicad-pcb.org/).
+Two different tool sets are being used to develop PCBs for the Modular LED Display, namely a software offered by the company "Cadence Design Systems" and [KiCad](https://kicad-pcb.org/).
 While most of the [generated output files](#fabrication-files) follow industry standards and are reasonably similar to each other, the design files (or "sources") are not interchangeable between the two types specified above.
-Each set of a component's design files are only available for one of the two toolsets, depending on who designed this particular module.
+Each set of a component's design files are only available for one of the two tool sets, depending on who designed this particular module.

 The company "Cadence Design Systems" offer different solutions for Electronic Design Automation (EDA) such as ["Cadence Allegro"](https://www.cadence.com/en_US/home/tools/pcb-design-and-analysis/pcb-layout/allegro-pcb-designer.html) (Allegro for short) and ["Cadence OrCAD"](https://www.orcad.com/) (OrCAD for short).
 To our understanding and according to our tests, either one of these commercial solutions can be used to modify design files such as `*.brd`.
 Therefore we use the term "Cadence" if either Allegro or OrCAD can be used.
 Before buying the software for this project, consult with the customer support what best suits your needs.